Uses of English verb forms: Expressions of wish

 Other syntactic patterns are possible with most of these expressions.
 The verb wish can be used with a to-infinitive or as an ordinary transitive verb (I wish to talk; I wish you good health).
 The expressions would rather and it's time can also be followed by a to-infinitive.
-After the verb hope the above rules do not apply; instead the logically expected tense is used, except that often the present tense is used with future meaning:
+After the verb hope the rules above do not apply; instead the logically expected tense is used, except that often the present tense is used with future meaning: